 - The leader and staff are Weight Watchers members who are maintaining Life Time status.

-- The group discusses the topic of the week, such as healthy snacks, emotional eating, and tips for tracking points.
+- The group discusses the topic of the week, such as healthy snacks, emotional eating, navigating holidays, going out to eat, or tips for tracking points.

-- And, there’s always a recipe.
-I’ve attended WW meetings in a number of states (at least 4) and it never fails that there is a recipe of the week written on the paper flip chart.
+- There was always a recipe.
+I’ve attended WW meetings in a number of states (at least 4) and for years, it never failed that there was at least one recipe of the week written on the paper flip chart.
+These days not every Weightwatchers location shares recipes, but some still keep on with the tradition.

 Before cell phones, we all quickly copied the recipe into our little notebooks.
-These days we all pull out our phones and snap a quick photo instead – easy.
+These days we all pull out our phones and snap a quick photo of the flip chart instead – easy.

 Do you have an old Weight Watchers recipe you love, or one you are trying to find?
 Please share in the comments below.